Abstract submission

 • Layout - Type the subheading (e.g. Introduction), go down one line, then type the text on the next line.
 Put a blank line space in between each of the four sections.

-• Macros.-Do NOT use macros within abstracts, as they may contain viruses.
+• Macros.
+Do NOT use macros within abstracts.
 No embedded objects from outside sources are allowed (e.g. graphs, pictures).

-• Content - The abstract must include sufficient information (e.g numerical and statistical data) to allow an evaluation by the Research and Academic Development Committee and Clinical Quality Steering Group and to enable it to stand as a published abstract.
+• Content - The abstract must include sufficient information (e.g. numerical, statistical or qualitative data) to allow an evaluation by the Research and Academic Development Committee and Clinical Quality Steering Group and to enable it to stand as a published abstract.
 Expressions such as “data will be presented” or findings will be discussed” are not acceptable and will result in automatic rejection of the abstract.
 The onus is on the author to check the spelling, grammar, and format of the abstract

 • Abbreviations- must be defined by being placed in parentheses immediately after the full word or phrase has been typed for the first time.